mickaelsilva/chewBBACA_tutorial/README.md

 `chewBBACA.py CreateSchema -i complete_genomes/ --cpu 6 -o schema_seed -t "Streptococcus agalactiae"`

-The command uses 6 CPU and outputs the schema to `schema_seed` folder using the `prodigal`training set for _Streptococcus agalactiae_
+The command uses 6 CPU and outputs the schema to `schema_seed` folder using the `prodigal`training set for _Streptococcus agalactiae_ and tool around 16 minutes to complete resulting on a wgMLST schema wiht 3128 loci.

-Running this on a laptop with core i7 2.4GHz  with 6 cpus took:

-    Starting Script at : 13:50:57-09/02/2017
-    Finished Script at : 14:07:09-09/02/2017

 ## Allele calling
 The next step was performing allele calling with the created wgMLST schema for the **32** complete genomes.